11 Snakes Found In Java (Indonesia)

 Source: iNaturalist user desertnaturalist – CC BY 4.0

 Part of the vicious, ripping, tearing kukri snake clan.
-The 88 member Oligodon genus lacks any form of venom but does have especially sharp front fangs.
-The eight-lined striped kukri snake (Oligodon octolineatus) is one of Java’s more flexible species.
-They happily occupy forests, fields, parks, gardens, woods and suburban areas alike, as long as there’s sufficient vegetation.
+The 88 member Oligodon genus lacks any form of venom, but does have especially sharp front fangs.
+The eight-lined striped kukri snake (Oligodon octolineatus) is one of Java’s more flexible species, appearing in forests, fields, parks, gardens, and suburban areas alike.
+This species is most common in western Java, and has even been found in Jakarta itself.

 This species is simple to recognise up close because of its namesake lines.
 The stripe directly down the spine (vertebral stripe) is a bright orange.
-Adjacent on each side is a vivid black stripe.
-The next stripe on each side is a pale grey.
-Though the exact thickness of the parallel stripes varies, the colours are fairly consistent, especially the orange stripes.
-Oligodon octolineatus only peaks at 68cm, but their bright colours help them to stand out.
+Adjacent on each side is a vivid black stripe, while the next stripe is a pale grey.
+Though the exact thickness of the parallel stripes varies, the colours are fairly consistent, especially the orange vertebral stripe.

+Eight-lined kukri snakes only peak at 68cm, but their bright colours help them to stand out.
 Another common species on Java is the brown kukri snake (Oligodon purpurascens).
-Nobody could confuse the two, as this species has large, irregular brown blotches, instead of neatly ordered parallel stipes.
-It’s much less colourful, with pale brown set against slightly darker brown.
+Nobody could confuse the two, as this species has large, irregular brown blotches, and is much less colourful, with pale brown set against slightly darker brown.

 8 Lesser Sunda pitviper